Why are Mid-Market Companies Still Looking at Adobe Experience Manager?

 Adobe CQ and the Adobe Marketing Cloud are probably overkill for all but the largest companies with the most complex requirements.

 That doesn’t make CQ a bad product.
 But it does mean that Adobe CQ is probably not the right fit for the mid-market.
 Don’t buy Adobe CQ because of an analyst report, or a flashy sales demo, or because some company 1000x the size of your company successfully uses it.
 Instead, look closely at your requirements and evaluate products that best match your needs.

-And when mid-market companies take an honest look at their requirements, Drupal almost always wins against Adobe CQ because it’s simply a better fit for the mid-market.
+And when mid-market companies take an honest look at their requirements, Acquia almost always wins against Adobe CQ because it’s simply a better fit for the mid-market.